odysseyhack/kpn-technium/BusinessNetworkLedger/README.md

-BusinessNetworkLedger is setup using Hyperledger Fabric and Hyperledger Composer
+BusinessNetworkLedger is setup using Hyperledger Fabric and Hyperledger Composer.
+Each participant would be able to access this business network using their card.
+**card**

 Three major components described in this folder (developed using Hyperledger Composer) are